alnhnt/PICAXE/Buzz_Wire_Race/README.md

 Each folder may contain licensing, shown in a LICENSE.md file, that is different from its parent.
 If a folder does not contain a LICENSE.md file, it inherits the license from its nearest ancestor folder where LICENSE.md is defined.

-To summarise, this folder and the PICAXE BASIC software has the [MIT](https://choosealicense.com/licenses/mit/)  License, as per their LICENSE.md files.
+To summarise, this folder and the PICAXE BASIC software have the [MIT](https://choosealicense.com/licenses/mit/) License.
 Restrictions on the audio files is covered in the Audio section above.
 Most other materials have the [CERN OHL v2 Permissive](https://choosealicense.com/licenses/cern-ohl-p-2.0/) license.